NurseUniverse.com Medical Employment Info. Medical Press Releases Medical News

 Medical Record Technicians ensure that the entire medical chart is complete (properly identified, signed, right information).
 Most of the time they talk to doctors to clarify diagnoses or to recover more information about treatments or patients.

 Medical Record Technicians put a code to each medical chart and treatment so the process can become easier.
-Then they assign patients to DRG's (Diagnosis Related Groups).
+Then they assign patients to DRG?s (Diagnosis Related Groups).

 Medical Record Technicians use computer programs that optimize patient care, control costs.